bbauska/JS-svg/README.md

 JavaScript, as they will be interpreted as subtraction operators.

-We have two options to deal with this: we can turn them into strings, that is, write \'stroke-width\' instead of stroke-width, or we can replace hyphens with underscores, that is, stroke-width becomes stroke_width.
+We have two options to deal with this: we can turn them into strings, that is, write &apos;stroke-width&apos; instead of stroke-width, or we can replace hyphens with underscores, that is, stroke-width becomes stroke_width.
 The latter option is facilitated by SvJs, and it's the solution I prefer; it's faster and looks less out of place than having